sunaku/dasht/man/man0/README.md

 ## License

 [Spare A Life]: https://sunaku.github.io/vegan-for-life.html
-> Like my work? :+1:  Please [spare a life] today as thanks!
+> Like my work? 👍 Please [spare a life] today as thanks! 🐄🐖🐑🐔🐣🐟✨🙊✌
-:cow::pig::chicken::fish::speak_no_evil::v::revolving_hearts:
+> Why?
+For 💕 ethics, the 🌎 environment, and 💪 health; see link above. 🙇

+(the ISC license)

 Copyright 2016 Suraj N. Kurapati <https://github.com/sunaku>

-Distributed under the terms of the ISC license (see the LICENSE file).
+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

+THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.